17 Outdoor Things to Do in Hawaii

 14. Hawaii State Parks

 Experience the rich history of ancient Hawaii.
 One of my favorite parts of living in Hawaii is learning and experiencing how the ancient Hawaiians lived.
-The Hawaii State Park system preserves this history and makes it readily accessible for us haoles.
+The Hawaii State Park system preserves this history and makes it readily accessible.
 Most state parks are beaches and recreational areas but my favorites are Hawaiian historical sites.

 These parks are unfortunately not busy during normal times.
-With COVID-19, they provide a perfect opportunity to experience what truly makes Hawaii special.
 Below are my favorite and not busy Hawaiian State Parks.
 Check the area you will be staying for more Hawaii State Parks.

 🍍 Big Island: Mauna Kea State Park (Halepohaku Area), Pu’u Wa’awa’a Cinder Cone, and Kalopa State Park near Hilo